 - a written rationale for the request;

-- a letter from a the DSS Director or Program Manager that specifies the nature and severity of the petitioner's disability and provides a history of MSU's attempts to accommodate the disability;
+- a letter from the ODS Director or Program Manager that specifies the nature and severity of the petitioner's disability and provides a history of MSU's attempts to accommodate the disability;

-- signatures from the DSS Director and the petitioner's academic advisor.
+- signatures from the ODS Director and the petitioner's academic advisor.

 - The petition for approval of substitute course(s) shall be presented to CERC for approval on an individual, cases by case basis.
 The University may require that other identified accommodations be attempted in good faith by the student before agreeing to offer a course substitution.

-- CERC will notify the student, DSS and the student's major department of the results of the committee's deliberations.
+- CERC will notify the student, ODS and the student's major department of the results of the committee's deliberations.